LiskArchive/lisk-legacy-docs/start.md

 - Create your own **snapshots** of the blockchain
 - **Forge** new blocks (if you are an active delegate)

+For the followign user groups, it is recommended to set up an own node:

+- Exchanges and other services that rely on a stable API interface to the network.
+- Registered Delegates, who would like forge actively.
+- Users who do not trust different sources and want to be in full control.

 To become a node operator, you need to setup [Lisk Core](../lisk-core/introduction.md) on a server and connect it to the desired network.

 ### Build a blockchain application